piskooooo/chromium-bookmarks-menu/README.md

-# Firefox-style Bookmarks Menu (quick extension)
+# Firefox-style Bookmarks Menu

-This is a quick-and-dirty Chromium/Helium extension that gives you:
+This is a quick-and-dirty Chromium extension that gives you:

 - A toolbar button with popup bookmark tree
 - Normal left click for open behavior